rusbomber/VictoriaLogs/docs/victorialogs/sql-to-logsql.md

 - If the SQL query contains `GROUP BY` / aggregate functions, then convert them to [`stats` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#stats-pipe).
   For example, `SELECT count(*) FROM table` is converted into `* | count()`, while `SELECT user_id, count(*) FROM table GROUP BY user_id` is converted to `* | stats by (user_id) count()`.
-Note how the LogsQL query mentions the `GROUP BY` fields only once, while SQL forces mentioning these fields twice - at the `SELECT` and at the `GROUP BY`.
-How many times did you hit the discrepancy between `SELECT` and `GROUP BY` fields?
+Note how the LogsQL query mentions the `GROUP BY` fields only once, while SQL forces you to mention these fields twice: in the `SELECT` and in the `GROUP BY` clauses.
+How many times have you run into a discrepancy between `SELECT` and `GROUP BY` fields?
 - If the SQL query contains additional calculations and/or transformations at the `SELECT`, which aren't covered yet by `GROUP BY`, then convert them into the corresponding [LogsQL pipes](https://docs.victoriametrics.com/victorialogs/logsql/#pipes).